Could You Be Happier?

 I challenge you to reflect on this concept and consider what your commandments may be.
 You don’t have to share them with anyone else (This is the first time I’ve ever shared mine,) but write them down and look at them occasionally.
 You will be surprised at how helpful they can be when it comes to decision making and navigating difficult terrain in your life.

-Have you read The Happiness Project?
-What was your biggest take away from it?
+If you’ve read The Happiness Project, what was your biggest take away from it?